WarrenGraham/sql_olist_analysys/README.md

 ![Q1 output](screenshots/004.png)

-The developer addictionaly add column with individuals orders per customer.

 ### Question 5

 > Finally, our stakeholder gives us some serious task.
 Having list of *loyal clients* he ask us to calculate percentage of customers, who made second order larger than first one.